-We have granted stock options and RSUs to our executive officers and certain of our directors, including the Co-Founder PSUs.
+We have granted stock options and RSUs to our executive officers and certain of our directors.
 See the sections titled "Executive Compensation-Outstanding Equity Awards at Year-End" and "Management-Non-Employee Director Compensation" for a description of these stock options and RSUs.